 (A) : Oh really?
 Sounds interesting, but I’ll check my schedule and get back to you after I’ve looked at it.

-Even though that person dooesn’t want to attend, they still used this expression.
-She/he wasn’t truthful with their answer, but tried not to let you down immediately by sugarcoating.
+Even though that person doesn’t want to attend, they still use this expression.
+She/he wasn’t truthful with their answer but tried not to let you down immediately.
 She/he thought if she/he just refused your invitation immediately, she/he cared about if you would feel rejected, even if they did actually feel that way.

 Do you see why Japanese people instead of using direct expressions, prefer sugarcoating in certain situations?

-Maybe Japanese people are a little sensitive from a different point of view, but they just have generous thoughts in their mind and just want to have peaceful relationships with people.
+Maybe Japanese people are a little sensitive from a different point of view, but they just have generous thoughts in their mind and just want to have peaceful relationships with everyone.

-If you ever have a relationships with Japanese people, perhaps you’ll gradually see their sugarcoating is one of the thoughtful things they do.
+If you ever have a chance to speak or work with Japanese people, perhaps you’ll gradually see their sugarcoating is one of the thoughtful things they do.

 Let’s have a positive view about Japanese modesty!